-

 When we are competent, we grow the capacity to do more and find space available for us to help others.
 This is when we become an actual contributor to the broader team and meet the proficient criteria.

-By contributing, others start seeking us for ideas, opinions and we become able to create solutions, connect the dots or bring teams together and may appear experts however I would include that we should grow our own personal insight, becoming an influencer and modelling adaptability rather than the fixed mindset of the expert.
+By contributing, others start seeking us for ideas, opinions and we become able to create solutions, connect the dots or bring teams together.

-• Acting a Ripple of positivity – our thoughts, actions and words have the power to affect great change far beyond ourselves.
-The small decisions we make every day – to laugh, to smile, to share a kind word – create an impact that spreads far and wide, impacting much more than our own lives.
+- Nurture Ripple Induction and Competency include acting as a ripple of positivity.
+Our thoughts, actions and words have the power to affect great change far beyond ourselves.
+The small decisions we make every day – to laugh, to smile, to share a kind word – create an impact that spreads far and wide.

-• Alumni – Our mastery requires us to become aware of our latent power and grow trust in our collective ability to overcome hurdles and we can act as influencers to create ongoing transformation.
+- Nurture Expert Academy, through mastery we are enabled to become aware of our latent power and grow trust in our collective ability to overcome hurdles and act as influencers to create ongoing transformation.

-We know that this is achievable as we watch social influencers, technology companies and their leaders.
-We adopt the latest craze and see transforming communities across the world.
+We know that this is achievable as we watch social influencers, technology companies and people adopting their latest craze and we see transforming communities across the world.
+They use technology, phones and self driving cars.
+We have a computers on our wrist and wecommunicate virtually.

 So why has changing organisational culture been so challenging.